jirkadus/sublime2matlab/README.md

 I have created the script because I love Sublime Text, but hate to save file, go to Matlab and run it.
 I wanted to simplify my life.
 It was tested on Sublime Text 3 beta and Matlab 2013b.

 <h2>How does it work?</h2>
-It is a script written in AutoHotkey language (open source, Windows only), that runs in the background and when set key combination is detected, it gets path of the m-file opened in Sublime Text and opens it in Matlab and "press" F5 to run it.
+It is a script written in AutoHotkey language (open source, Windows only, https://github.com/AutoHotkey/AutoHotkey), that runs in the background and when set key combination is detected, it gets path of the m-file opened in Sublime Text and opens it in Matlab and "press" F5 to run it.

 More information and description can be found in the code comments.